elycruz/sjljs/README.md

 sjljs
 =====

+## Aside Note:
+Spiritual successor to sjljs: [fjl (Functional javascript library)](https://www.npmjs.com/package/fjl) This library has everything required for writing a better sjljs and actually makes most of the sjljs methods moot (though may be a bit to take in since it is a functional library (fp unversed you've been warned!))
+[try it out](https://www.npmjs.com/package/fjl) and/or have a look at the [docs here](https://functional-jslib.github.io/fjl/).

+## Intro
 A library for writing strongly typed javascript and solid classical oop.
 Also for making your applications, components, and libraries more concise.